adam-godel/glued-trees/README.md

 # Glued Trees
 This repository contains the code for the latest version of a quantum circuit implementation for the glued trees algorithm.
-You can view the current iteration of the algorithm in the Jupyter notebook attached. **The code is mostly complete and has been tested on a simulator, but has not yet been tested on quantum hardware.** I plan to perform significant data analysis on real quantum hardware over the coming weeks.
+You can view the current iteration of the algorithm in the Jupyter notebook attached. **The code is mostly complete and has been tested on a simulator, but has not yet been tested on quantum hardware.** I plan to perform significant data analysis on actual quantum hardware over the coming weeks.
+I also hope to create a web resource in the near future that shows why this problem is inefficient to solve classically and why a quantum computer can solve it more efficiently.

 I began working on this project as part of [QRISE 2024](https://github.com/adam-godel/qrise2024-classiq-challenge) for [Classiq](https://github.com/Classiq).
 I was selected as a winner of QRISE and the research exchange has since ended, but I am still working with Classiq to greatly improve the algorithm with the goal of running as large of an implementation as possible on real quantum hardware.
 If you would like to learn more about me, feel free to access my website at [adamgodel.me](https://adamgodel.me/).
 You can also send me an email at agodel@bu.edu.